evantao96/evantao96/README.md

 ## Hi, I am Evan Tao ##

-I have expertise in machine learning and computer science education.
+I am a technical support engineer at Pinecone, the first vector database machine learning.
+Previously, I was a lead computer science teacher at the New York City Department of Education.

 ## Get In Touch ##

-- You can reach out to me via email at evantao96@gmail.com
 - Connect with me at [linkedin.com/in/evantao96](https://linkedin.com/in/evantao96/ "Named link title")